DFE-Digital/secure-by-design-docs/docs/policies/threat_intelligence_policy.md

 - number of threats detected and mitigated
 - time to detect and respond to incidents

-This policy must be reviewed annually or after significant changes to the DfE’s mission objectives, threat landscape or significant changes in delivery methodologies.
+This policy must be reviewed annually or after significant changes to DfE’s mission objectives, threat landscape or significant changes in delivery methodologies.

-## Related Policies
+## Related policies

 The following documents are associated with this policy and should also be read as they directly interact with or support the policy: